 Tintero Projects brings you a series of writing workshops at Inprint this October, led by Houston’s top Latinx writers

-Registration is free and open to the public, writers of color are especially encouraged to attend
+Registration is free and open to the public, writers of color especially encouraged to attend

 1st hour – a “brainstorming session” to get the words together

-2nd hour – instructor Lupe Mendez will lead the way
+2nd hour – instructor Zacbary Caballero will lead the way

 About Tintero Projects: Founded by poets Lupe and Jasminne Mendez, Tintero Projects/Proyectos Tintero aims to promote writing and reading opportunities for emerging Latinx poets and writers in the Houston/Galveston/Gulf Coast Region.
 Tintero Projects is the emerging writers’ arm of Nuestra Palabra: Latino Writers Having Their Say, focusing on creating workshop and open-mic opportunities in Spanish, English, Spanglish, Indigenous Languages, and Portuguese, and helping to establish a network of Latinx community-based writers.
 Currently, Tintero Projects hosts poetry readings in collaboration with local venues and organizations across the city of Houston to showcase the work of national and international Latinx/Latin American writers, hosts a biannual writing workshop series consisting of four sessions per month in the fall and in the spring, and provides a monthly open mic series.
 For more information click here.